loopbackio/loopback-next/docs/site/Life-cycle.md

 ## Overview

 A LoopBack application has its own life cycles at runtime.
-There are two methods to control the transition of states of `Application`.
+There are a few methods to control the transition of states of `Application`.

+- boot(): Boot the application
 - start(): Start the application
 - stop(): Stop the application